aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Only chat unlock and Liked By profile unlock create FeatureUnlock records.

+### Feature unlocks after account deletion

+Account deletion permanently removes normal FeatureUnlock product access.

+Previous Liked By unlocks and chat unlocks must not be restored if the same Telegram identity later returns.

+A returning user starts with no previous FeatureUnlock access.

+Any future paid unlock must be purchased again through the normal payment or credit flow.

+Statements that FeatureUnlock remains as payment/audit history after normal events such as expiry, Match, Not Interested, or unmatch apply only during the normal lifetime of the account.

+They do not override account-deletion retention rules.

+Account deletion must not preserve FeatureUnlock or normal payment history as restorable product data.

 ### Liked By unlock

 Unlocking one Liked By profile unlocks only that specific profile.